byteplus-sdk/RTC_ChattingRoom_Demo/Android/BytePlus_RTC_Demo_Android/README.md

 ## **Note**

 After using the project file to build an application, you can use the built application for Chatting room.
-You and your colleagues must join the same room to have a Chatting room.
+You and your colleagues must join the same room to have a Chatting.
 This open-source project doesn't support Effects-related function.
 Please download [BytePlus RTC APP](https://docs.byteplus.com/byteplus-rtc/docs/75707#download-solution-demo) to experience it.
 If you have installed the BytePlus RTC APP, please uninstall it before compiling and running the sample project.
 Otherwise, an installation failure message will be displayed.